WAMFest Presents Kevin Smith

 Smith also executive produces Masters of the Universe: Revelation for Netflix and last year released the highly anticipated Clerks III from Lionsgate which also included a 50+ city theater screening and Q&A tour.

-Smith owns Jay and Silent Bob’s Secret Stash in Red Bank, New Jersey, a comic bookstore which became the setting for the reality television show Comic Book Men (2012—2018).
+Smith owns Jay and Silent Bob’s Secret Stash in Red Bank, New Jersey, a comic bookstore that became the setting for the reality television show Comic Book Men (2012—2018).
 Last year, he expanded his business empire by opening Smodcastle Cinemas, a movie theater in New Jersey.

 As a podcaster, Smith co-hosts several shows on his SModcast Podcast Network, including SModcast, Fatman Beyond, and the live show Hollywood Babble-On.
 He is known for participating in long, humorous Q&A sessions that are often filmed for DVD release, beginning with An Evening with Kevin Smith.